school of myth & movement arts

 Cognitive science confirms what sustainable cultures have already proven: A sense of safe, embodied attunement AND a learned capacity for emotional-symbolic cognition combine to allow the development of higher-order (neocortex) cognition.

 The neo-cortex is the seat of logic, planning, cooperation and self-regulation.
-It develops well only if the older aspects of the brain where attunement, emotion and symbol live have already been developed.
+It develops well only if the older aspects of the brain where attunement, emotion and symbol live have already been well-developed.

-Cultures that do not tend to embodied attunement and symbolic cognition cannot do sustainable ‘seven-generations’ thinking because this thinking requires the neocortex.
+Cultures that do not tend to embodied attunement and symbolic cognition cannot do sustainable ‘seven-generations’ thinking because this thinking requires the neocortex to work in harmony with the more foundational forms of awareness.

 Without a functioning neocortex we are caught in patterns of dysregulation, which is the neuroscience word for trauma.